FedeMPouzols/icc_algorithms_children/icc_algorithms_children2.md

 ```

 --
-- They also log normally.
+- Also log normally.
 Then what does `setChild()` on a Python algorithm do?

 ---